Contrasting Singing Machine (OTCMKTS:SMDM) & Singing Machine (NASDAQ:MICS)

 Insider & Institutional Ownership

-4.3% of Singing Machine shares are owned by institutional investors.
-6.3% of Singing Machine shares are owned by company insiders.
-Comparatively, 6.3% of Singing Machine shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+4.3% of Singing Machine shares are held by institutional investors.
+6.3% of Singing Machine shares are held by company insiders.
+Comparatively, 6.3% of Singing Machine shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary